Photography pricing guide: How to know what to charge in 2022

 Pet photography

-We’ve seen pet photographers charge anywhere from $300 for a studio shoot to $1,000 and up for sessions.
+We’ve seen pet photographers charge anywhere from $300 for a studio shoot to $1,000 and up for outdoor sessions.
 Most packages include a fixed number of retouched images, with additional retouched images available a la carte.
 Prints will usually be extra.
 In general, you’d charge more for more pets, and you’d charge more for location shoots (at home or outside) than you would for sessions in your studio.

 Finally, remember that pricing is personal, but it shouldn’t be taboo.
 Gather as much information as you need to make an informed decision, and learn to think like a businessperson.
 You might be an artist at heart, but photography is your job, and you should be paid accordingly.